 Learning is fun and finishing your day safely is fun, so we emphasize safety, courtesy, education and progression throughout all of our park experiences.

 This is the perfect place to tune up your skills early season and refresh your terrain park etiquette.
 A series of smaller, user-friendly jumps and rails will help you dial in your flow without a big fear factor.
-This is also a great place to work on new tricks before taking them to larger features in the Rodeo Park.
+This is also a great place to work on new tricks before taking them to larger rail features in the Kickback Park.

 You must have a valid lift ticket or season pass to use any of Brundage Mountain’s terrain features.

 No one likes to be cut off in the park and no one wants to see parks become extinct because of liability concerns.
 There are three main messages that are associated with Smart Style.

 - Easy Style It -